-If you want to revoke your proxy after you have signed and delivered it to AST Trust, you may do so by delivering another properly executed Form of Proxy bearing a later date and delivering it as set out above under the heading "Depositing Your Proxy" or by clearly indicating in writing that you want to revoke your proxy and delivering this written document to the Company at:
+If you want to revoke your proxy after you have signed and delivered it to TSX Trust, you may do so by delivering another properly executed Form of Proxy bearing a later date and delivering it as set out above under the heading "Depositing Your Proxy" or by clearly indicating in writing that you want to revoke your proxy and delivering this written document to the Company at:

 Orbit Garant Drilling Inc. 3200, boul.
-Jean-Jacques Cossette Val-d'Or, Québec J9P 6Y6 Attention: Vice President and Chief Financial Officer Fax: (819) 824-2195
+Jean-Jacques Cossette Val-d'Or, Québec J9P 6Y6 Attention: Chief Financial Officer Fax: (819) 824-2195

-This revocation must be received by 5:00 p.m.
-(Montreal time) on December 2, 2019 (or at least 48 hours prior to any reconvened meeting in the event of an adjournment of the Meeting), or by the Chair prior to the commencement of the Meeting (or at the reconvened Meeting in the event of an adjournment of the Meeting), or in any other way permitted by law.
+This revocation must be received by 10:00 a.m.
+(Montreal time) on December 3, 2024 (or at least 48 hours prior to any reconvened meeting in the event of an adjournment of the Meeting), or by the Chair prior to the commencement of the Meeting (or at the reconvened Meeting in the event of an adjournment of the Meeting), or in any other way permitted by law.

-If you revoke your proxy and do not replace it with another Form of Proxy that is deposited with AST Trust on or before the deadline, 5:00 p.m.
-(Montreal time) on December 2, 2019, you may still vote your own Common Shares in person at the Meeting provided you are a registered Shareholder whose name appeared on the Shareholders' register of the Company as of the Record Date.
+If you revoke your proxy and do not replace it with another Form of Proxy that is deposited with TSX Trust on or before the deadline, 10:00 a.m.
+(Montreal time) on December 3, 2024 you may still vote your own Common Shares in person at the Meeting provided you are a registered Shareholder whose name appeared on the Shareholders' register of the Company as of the Record Date.